Zhenboro/borocito-components/README.md

 An example with broKiloger would be:
 `boro-get broKiloger uninstall`

+### WARNING
-The plugins created are not perfect.
-I recommend you take a look at the code to know what it does and how it does it, so you avoid unpredictable behavior or bad practices.
+**The plugins created are not perfect.
+I recommend you take a look at the code to know what it does and how it does it, so you avoid unpredictable behavior or bad practices.**